 - Many hits will be retrieved.

 - Select Tools and then select Usage Rights.
-Select Labeled for Resuse or Labeled for Non Commercial Resuse.
+Select Labeled for Reuse or Labeled for Non-Commercial Reuse.

 - Download several images for reuse.

-- Go to Fotoflexer a free editing program.
+- Go to iPiccy a free editing program.

 - The image can be saved to the computer as a .jpg.

-- The teacher will assign a project to the students on an historical event or time period.
+- The teacher will assign a project to the students on a historical event or time period.

-- The students will learn how to use Fotoflexer to remix several photos/drawings from that time period to communicate what occurred during the event.
+- The students will learn how to use iPiccy to remix several photos/drawings from that time period to communicate what occurred during the event.

-- The students do not have to have an account to use Fotoflexer.
+- The students do not have to have an account to use iPiccy

 - Have the students go to the Library of Congress or Google Images in the Public Domain.